 This can be in tea or capsule form and can be beneficial in strengthening the uterus.
 While RRL can cause contractions if you start it later in pregnancy, taking it throughout should not be an issue at all and cen help prepare your uterus for labor.

 As mentioned above, red raspberry leaf tea is a great one.
-In fact I have a mixture of red raspberry leaf tea that’s called Pregnancy Tea by Traditional Medicinals.
+In fact if you don’t have a good loose leaf, then check out red raspberry leaf tea that’s called Pregnancy Tea by Traditional Medicinals.

 Earth Mama Angel Baby makes a sampler pack of teas for the “Mama-to-be”.
 There is one for morning sickness, another for heartburn, and a third trimester tea as well.